H3rz3n/davinci-helper/README.md

 </p>

 > [!WARNING]
-> The project is undergoing a complete rewrite in Flutter to improve performance and extend compatibility to Debian-based systems
+> The project is being completely rewritten in Flutter to enhance performance and expand compatibility with Debian-based systems.
+All currently open issues will be addressed in the new version.

 ## What is DaVinci Helper?